2025-2026 Biennial Budget Development

 Online, one of the tools we will use to gather quantitative data is called Balancing Act.
 It allows you to play with budget scenarios by making increases or decreases to service levels as you try to balance the City’s General Fund budget.
 Visit the Balancing Act web page to find out more.

-Join the Office of Management and Budget for two workshops that will walk through the interactive budget tool – “Balancing Act” – to break down the 2025–2026 baseline General Fund budget by priority and answer questions.
-Submissions and feedback will be shared with the City Manager to guide the development of the 2025–2026 Proposed Budget.
+Join the Office of Management and Budget for a workshop that will walk through the interactive budget tool – “Balancing Act” – to break down the 2025–2026 proposed General Fund budget by priority and answer questions.
+Submissions and feedback will be shared with the City Manager to guide the final development and adoption of the 2025–2026 Proposed Budget.
+Exact dates will be determined at a later date.

-Access details for these virtual events are as follows:
+Access details for the virtual event are as follows:

 Capital Facilities Plan